-BMAL 343 Sales Development and Management
+BMAL 343 Sales Development and Management F even (3 SH)

 A study of the theories and approaches required to effectively perform and manage the sales function.
 Students will make a sales presentation and participate in experiential exercises to reinforce elements of the professional selling process, including developing professional relationships, communications skills, handling questions, listening, prospecting and closing the sale.
 Prerequisite: BMAL 241.